 The TV situation is excellent.
 This feels so oddly specific, and I hardly ever even turn on the TV when I’m in a hotel (I always have an ipad or laptop with me), but it was on the welcome screen when we arrived and I noticed it had a setup where you could login to your Netflix, Hulu, etc. But I was most impressed with all of the CHANNELS.
 I stayed here during the Olympics and they had pretty much every channel that they were showing the Olympics on plus a ton of specific sports channels (I have never stayed anywhere with the Tennis Channel in my life and I was in HEAVEN).
 They had a ton of non sports stuff too, and overall the TV situation made a huge impression on me ; )

 For me, probably the best part of the Fenway Hotel is that it’s part of Marriott Bonvoy.
 It’s in their “Autograph Collection.”
 I’m pretty loyal to Marriott and I’m always trying to track and maximize points so I was THRILLED that this historic hotel in this area that there aren’t too many options happened to be part of Marriott.

 Pricing starts at $169.
-Book directly with Marriott here.
+Check rates for your dates here.

 P.S.
 If you want to follow along on my travel adventures in real time, you can follow me on Instagram (@caitylincoln).
 My post captions are full of travel tips and I have a ton of story highlights and videos with great info.
 And share my account with your travel loving friends!
 Your support really helps me keep this blog running!